kuerbis/Term-TablePrint-p6/README.md

 If the option table-expand is enabled and a row is selected with `Return`, each column of that row is output in its own line preceded by the column name.
 This might be useful if the columns were cut due to the too low terminal width.

+The following modifications are made (at a copy of the original data) to the table elements before the output.

+Tab characters (`\t`) are replaces with a space.

+Vertical spaces (`\v`) are squashed to two spaces

+Control characters, code points of the surrogate ranges and non-characters are removed.

-Before the output modifications are made (at a copy of the original data).
-Leading and trailing whitespaces are removed and spaces are squashed to a single white-space.
-In addition, characters of the Unicode property `Other` are removed.
+If the option *squash-spaces* is enabled leading and trailing spaces are removed from the array elements and spaces are squashed to a single space.

-The elements in a column are right-justified if one or more elements of that column do not look like a number, else they are left-justified.
+If an element looks like a number it is left-justified, else it is right-justified.

 USAGE
 =====